If you prefer to purchase your new puppy, you must look for a reputable dog breeder.

 10 Signs It's a Responsible Dog Breeder

-1. They encourage you to visit your new puppy multiple times prior to bringing them home.
+1. They encourage you to visit your new puppy multiple times before bringing them home.

-3. The dogs and puppies on site are healthy, bright-eyed, and have appropriate levels of energy.
+3. The dogs and puppies on site are healthy, bright-eyed, and have appropriate energy levels.

 4. They do not require that you use a specific veterinarian so long as you use a veterinarian.